Aura67/Switch-Firmware/README.md

 - 7: check your Firmware in system settings
 - 8: Enjoy

-## Note: Before you update your CFW with my last releases, check first whether it has Support or whether it needs new Support!
-- If you need help with an Update, open an Issues

 ## WHAT IS SYSMMC / EMUMMC / STOCK
 - STOCK is OFW.
 It is the actual factory firmware that comes from the factory
 - SYSMMC is OFW with patches or CFW.
 You can run homebrews on it but do not install game backups on this